 print("Setting up ChromaDB...")

-DB_NAME = "googlecar_faq_db"
+DB_NAME ="googlecar_faq_db"embed_fn = GeminiEmbeddingFunction()

-chroma_client = chromadb.Client() # In-memory client
+chroma_client = chromadb.Client() # In-memory clienttry:

 db = chroma_client.get_or_create_collection(name=DB_NAME, embedding_function=embed_fn)